Keshav-0907/MeetHub/README.md

 # MeetHub

-MeetHub is an innovative online meeting platform developed using Socket.IO and ReactJS.
+MeetHub is an online meeting platform developed using Socket.IO and ReactJS.

 ## Features: